openshift-evangelists/kbe/content/page/pods.md

 url = "/pods/"
 +++

-The basic unit of deployment in Kubernetes is a pod.
-A pod is a collection of containers sharing a network and mount namespace with the guarantee that all of the containers are scheduled on the same node.
+A pod is a collection of containers sharing a network and mount namespace and is the basic unit of deployment in Kubernetes.
+All containers in a pod are scheduled on the same node.

-To launch a pod using a [Docker image](https://github.com/mhausenblas/simpleservice) that exposes a HTTP API at port `9876`, execute:
+To launch a pod using the container [image](https://hub.docker.com/r/mhausenblas/simpleservice/) `mhausenblas/simpleservice:0.5.0` and exposing a HTTP API on port `9876`, execute:

 ```bash
 $ kubectl run sise --image=mhausenblas/simpleservice:0.5.0 --port=9876